kovidgoyal/kitty/docs/shell-integration.rst

 no-sudo
-    Do not alias :program:`sudo` to ensure the kitty terminfo files are available in the sudo environment
+    Do not alias :program:`sudo` to ensure the kitty terminfo files are available in the sudo environment.
+This is needed if you have sudo configured to disable setting of environment variables on the command line.
+    By default, if sudo is configured to allow all commands for the current user, setting of environment variables at the command line is also allowed.
+    Only if commands are restricted is this needed.

 More ways to browse command output